 Although a sharply-tailored suit might take a toll on your wallet, it’s an investment that’s bound to pay off in time.
 Men should shy away from ill-fitting, off-the-rack options and think about purchasing a suit that’s altered in line with height and width – it’s a small difference that can have a big professional impact.

 Christine Laprade, a Huffington Post fashion blogger and former finance industry personal stylist, recently advised that a suit should fit impeccably whether you’re a woman or a man.
 Above all, it’s important to keep faith in the old adage: dress for the job you want, not the job you have.

 When it comes to securing a job in finance, exercising caution is your best bet for getting ahead.
 Women should save the miniskirts for the weekend and favour more demure knee-length skirts and dresses while men should avoid long hair, tattoos, loud colours and make an effort to appear formal and restrained.

 Keep it simple

-Both genders should avoid flashy jewellery and loud clothing at all times.
-A job interview is a chance to prove that your image is in line with a company’s values – save the experimentation until you know where you stand.
-This attention should also extend to your accessories such as your watch and shoes.
-Make sure you polish footwear and steer clear of statement timepieces – your interview should be focused on your talent and experience, not your sartorial nous.
+Both sexes should avoid wearing bright jewelry or loud attire at all times.
+A job interview is an opportunity to demonstrate that your image aligns with the values of the organization – reserve the experimenting till you know where you stand.
+This consideration should extend to your accessories, such as your watch and shoes.
+Make careful to shine your shoes and avoid wearing showy timepieces – your interview should be about your talent and experience, not your fashion sense.

 Iron it out

-To nail a finance interview, it’s worth ensuring that your appearance paints the best picture of your professional aspirations, potential and career goals.
-If you make an effort to appear credible, focused and business-like then you are more likely to be taken seriously and become a worthy contender for your ideal finance role.
+To ace a finance interview, make sure your appearance reflects your professional aims, potential, and career objectives.
+You are more likely to be taken seriously and become a worthy contender for your ideal financial career if you make an effort to appear credible, focused, and business-like.
 For Career advice in Australia visit Robert Half Recruitment Sydney.